brunopc-net/DocusaurusSrc/docs/about.md

 import SkillTable from '@site/src/components/SkillTable';
 import resume from '@site/static/data/resume.json';
 import {TotalXp} from '@site/src/components/experience/TotalXp';
+import Link from '@docusaurus/Link';

 # About me

 I live in Montreal, Canada.
 [I am a scientific mind in an athlete body](https://passionpvss.blogspot.com/2017/06/scientist-mind-athlete-body.html).

-My <a href="/docs/category/experiences/" target="_blank"><TotalXp work={resume.work}/> years of work experience has been very diverse so far</a>, as I did development, both backend and frontend, software and web.
+My <Link to="/docs/category/experiences/"><TotalXp work={resume.work}/> years of work experience has been very diverse so far</Link>, as I did development, both backend and frontend, software and web.
 I also worked in multiples [DevOps](https://www.atlassian.com/devops) transformations and as a [SDET](https://www.softwaretestinghelp.com/what-is-sdet/).
 In my last roles, I had my [first experiences](/docs/category/experiences/) as a Tech lead.

 ## Résumé